LLNL/zfp/docs/source/faq.rst

 Q27: *Do compressed arrays use reference counting?*

-A: It is possible to reference compressed  array elements via proxy :ref:`references <references>` and :ref:`pointers <pointers>`, through :ref:`iterators <iterators>`, and through :ref:`views <views>`.
+A: It is possible to reference compressed-array elements via proxy :ref:`references <references>` and :ref:`pointers <pointers>`, through :ref:`iterators <iterators>`, and through :ref:`views <views>`.
 Such indirect references are valid only during the lifetime of the underlying